nagman/compress-images/README.md

-# compress-images
+# Compress images

-Script that converts images to several sizes and formats
+Script that converts images to several sizes and formats.

+/!\ Sharp has been installed on a Mac M1, so the binaries are only compatible with this device.